mdabdulripon/Angular/README.md

 ## JQUERY:

 ### What is jQuery!
     jQuery is a JavaScript library or frameworks  which does:
-          -> Document traversing ,
+        -> Document traversing,
         -> Event handling,
         -> Ajax interaction and
         -> Animation.

 ### What is the each method!
-     Each method is use for loop the DOM elements, array, and objects properties.
+    Each method is used for a loop the DOM elements, array, and objects properties.
     Example: I want to loop the list items by click a button.
     $(document).ready(function(){
         $("button").click(function(){
             $("li").each(function(){
                 alert($(this).text())
             });
         });
     });

 ### What is the this keyword?
     This keyword always refers to the current object of the DOM elements.
     For example;
-     <a href="#" onclick="$(this).css('display', 'none')">Hide me!</a>
+    $(document).ready(function(){
+        $("p").click(function(){
+            $(this).hide();
+        });
+    });

 ### What is the find and children methods!
-     -> Find method find all the element of the DOM.
+     -> Find method find all the DOM elements
      -> Children method find one level down to the DOM elements.

 ### What is the difference between size and length!
     Size and length both returns number of the element in an object.
-But length is faster than size because length is a property and size is a method.
+But length is faster than size because the length is a property and size is a method.

 ### What are the differences between body.onload() and document.ready() function.
      -> We can have only one body.onload() function, but we can have multiple document.ready function().
-     -> body.onload() function is called when everything is gets ready like DOM, and images.
+     -> body.onload() function is called when everything gets ready like DOM and images.
 On the other hand document.ready function() is called as soon as the DOM is loaded.

 ### Can we use specific character in place of $ sign and how?
-     To replace the $ sign we can use noConflict().
+    To replace the $ sign we can use noConflict() method.
     For Example: A name like
     ripon.noConflict()
     ripon.(document).ready(function() {
         // code goes here
     });
     Or,
     var ripon = jQuery.noConflict()
     ripon.(document).ready(function() {
         // code goes here
     });

 ### What is higher order function?
-     A function that takes other function as  an arguments  and returns the function result as its own result is called a higher order function.
+    A function that takes other function as an argument and returns the function result as its own result is called a higher order function.

 ### What is callback!
-     The function is passed as an argument is call callback function.
-It‘s named callback because at some point of time it is call by a higher order function.
+    The function is passed as an argument is called callback function.
+It‘s named callback because at some point of time it is called by a higher order function.
 A callback function is executed after the current effect is finished.
-           Foe Example:
+    For Example:
     $("button").click(function(){
         $("p").hide("slow", function(){
             alert("The paragraph is now hidden");
         });
     });

 ### What is Ajax!
-     Ajax is stand for Asynchronous JavaScript and XML.
-Moreover, it’s:
-       -> Update a page without reloading it.
+    Ajax stands for Asynchronous JavaScript and XML.
+Moreover, it's -> Update a page without reloading it.
         -> Received data from server.
         -> Request data from server
         -> Send data to the server.

 ### What is the use of lord method!
-     Load method is a powerful ajax method which is, lord data from server and  send data to the server without refreshing the page.
+    Load method is a powerful Ajax method which is, lord data from server and  send data to the server without refreshing the page.

 <hr>

 ## CSS / CSS3

+### What is CSS
+    CSS stands for Cascading Style Sheet.
+It defines how elements are displayed on the screen.

+### What are the main components of CSS
+    The main component of CSS are
+        01. Selectors
+        02. Property
+        03. Values

-### CSS3 new feature or properties!
+### CSS3 new feature or properties
+    01. Selectors
-     -> Box Model
+    02. Box Model
-     -> Box shadows
+    03. Backgrounds and Borders
-     -> Text shadows
+    04. Text Effects
-     -> Pseudo classes
+    05. Pseudo classes
-     -> Rounded corner
-     -> RGBA Color
-     -> Border images
+    06. 2D/3D Transformations
+    07. Animations
-     -> New web fonts
+    08. New web fonts
-     -> Transform property
+    09. RGBA Color
-     -> Multi column layout
+    10. Multi column layout

 ### Block elements
     Block elements takes the full width available.
 ### Inline elements
-     Inline elements takes as much width as they need.
+    Inline elements takes as much width as the elements need.

 ### Visibility : hidden
     Visibility hidden simply hide the element but still take the space and affect to the layout of the document.
 ### Display : none
     Display none also hide the element and do not take the space.

-### What are the main component of CSS!
-     -> Selectors
-     -> Property
-     -> Values
+### What is class selectors and id selectors!
+    Class selector:
+        Class selector is a way to styling multiple elements.
+    ID selector:
+        ID selector is for only one element styling.

 ### What are child selector
     -> Child selectors is another way to group styling that descent from the parents.
     -> Child selector is mention by two or more elements, which is separated by > [greater than sign]

 ### How many position exit in css and what their works?
-     There are four default positioning in css:
+    There is four default positioning in CSS:
-          -> Static position
+    01. Static position:
-               The elements is position in order as they appear in the document flow.
-This is default position.
+        The elements are position in order as they appear in the document flow.
+This is a default position.
-          -> Relative position
+    02. Relative position:
         The element is positioned relative to its normal position.
 By using left, right, top, bottom properties we can adjust the element from its normal position.
-          -> Fixed position:
+    03. Fixed position:
-               The element always stay in the same place even the page scroll.
+        The element always stays in the same place even the page scroll.
-          -> Absolute position
+    04. Absolute position
         The element is positioned relatives to its first positioned parents element.

 ### What is the purpose of pseudo elements and how they are made?
-     A pseudo element is used to style specified parts of an element.
-     Pseudo elements are made by using double colon followed by the name of pseudo element.
+    A pseudo-element is used to style specific parts of an element.
+Pseudo-elements are made by using a double colon followed by a pseudo-element name.
-     For Example:
+    Some useful pseudo-elements are:
         -> ::after
         -> ::before
         -> ::first-letter
         -> ::first-line
         -> ::selection

-### Class selector
-     Class selector is a way to styling multiple element.
-### ID selector
-     ID selector is for only one element styling.

 ### What are pseudo classes and what they are use for!
-     Pseudo class is used to define a special state of an element.
+    The pseudo-class is defined a particular state of an element.
     For example, it can be used to:
         -> Style an element when a user mouses over it -> Style visited and unvisited links differently -> Style an element when it gets focus

     The most common pseudo class are:
         -> :active
         -> :visited
         -> :target
         -> :hover
         -> :focus

 ### What are the css selectors!
-     Class selectors
+    Class selectors :
-          -> Class selector is a way to styling multiple element Id selectors
+        Class selector is a way to styling multiple element Id selectors :
-          ->  ID selector is for only one element styling.
+        ID selector is for only one element styling.
-     Universal selectors
+    Universal selectors :
-          ->  Universal selector selects all elements.
+        Universal selector selects all elements.
-          For Example:
         * {
             margin: 0px;
             padding: 0px;
         }
-     Attribute selectors
+    Attribute selectors :
-          -> The attribute selector is used to select elements with a specified attribute.
+        The attribute selector is used to select elements with a specified attribute. a[target] {
-          For Example:
-          a[target] {
             background-color: yellow;
         }

+### How many ways CSS can implement in the web page
+    Three ways CSS can implement in the webpage.
+        01. Inline : This goes inside the HTML elements.
+        02. Internal : This take place in the head
+        03. Eternal : It's an external CSS file link through the HTML page.

+### What is the purpose of z-index
+    The z-index property specifies the stack order of an element.
+The greater stack order elements position on the top than the lower stack order elements.
+    Note: z-index only works on positioned elements [absolute, relative, or fixed].

 <hr>

 ## HTML / HTML5

 ### What is the !Doctype
-     It is specifies which markup standers the page using.
+    Doctype specifies which markup standers the page using.
 With this information, the browser determines how to render the page according to the source code.

+### What is HTML
+    HTML stands for Hypertext Markup Language.
+HTML is a language for laying out text and images for the web pages.

 ### What are difference between HTML and HTML5
-     HTML is a simple language for laying out text and images for the web page.
-On other hand, HTML5 is consider as an application development platform which does whatever html does and more.
-It also comes up with some new elements which supports all the major browser.
+    HTML is a simple language for laying out text and images for the web pages.
+On other hands, HTML5 is consider as an application development platform which does whatever HTML does and more.
+    It also comes up with some new elements which support all the major browser.

-### What is Element!
+### What is Element
-     Element are individual component of HTML document.
+    The element is an individual component of HTML document.
 Each element can have attribute and content.
-     Example: head, body , title, html, p.

-### What is tag!
+### What is tag
-     Tag are hidden keyword within a webpage which define how browser format and display the code.
+    Tag are hidden keyword within a web page which define how browser format and display the code.
-     Example: href, src, alt.

 ### What is attribute!
-     Attribute are always provide additional information about the element
+    Attribute are always providing additional information about an element

 ### What are some new feature of HTML5!
+    01. Semantic Elements
+        -> section, header, footer, aside, nav, article
+    02. Form 2.0
-     -> Semantic Elements [section, header, footer, aside, nav, article] -> Form 2.0 [HTML5  include some new attribute with input form.
-Example: date, time, month, week, number, email, url, output]
+        -> HTML5 include some new attribute for the input form.
+Example: date, time, month, week, number, email, URL, output.
+    03. Audio / video
-     -> Audio / video [We can embed Audio, Video without restoring  the third parties plugin] -> Canvas [This support two dimensional drawing surface] -> Geo location [Now visitors can choose to share their own location]
+        -> With HTML5 we can embed Audio, Video without restoring the third parties plugin
+    05. Canvas
+        -> HTML5 support two-dimensional drawing surface
+    06. Geolocation
+        -> Now visitors can choose to share their own location